riitikiitkgp/Image-Captioning-Transformer/README.md

 # Image Captioning with Transformer

 This project implements an image captioning system using Transformer architecture.
 Given an input image, the model generates a natural language description.
-The model is trained and evaluated on image-caption datasets such as MS-COCO.

 ## 📌 Features